levuvietphong/pyTCR/joss/paper.md

 The package provides essential functionalities for modeling and interpreting spatio-temporal TC rainfall data. `pyTCR` requires a limited number of model input parameters, making it a convenient and useful tool for analyzing rainfall mechanisms driven by TCs.

 To sample rare (most intense) rainfall events that are often of great societal interest, `pyTCR` adapts and leverages outputs from a statistical-dynamical TC downscaling model [@Lin:2023] capable of rapidly generating a large number of synthetic TCs given a certain climate.
-As a result, `pyTCR` provides a computationally efficient approach for capturing extreme TC rainfall events at the tail of the distributions from limited datasets.
+As a result, `pyTCR` provides a tractable approach for capturing extreme TC rainfall events at the tail of the distributions from limited datasets.
 Furthermore, the TC downscaling model is forced entirely by large-scale environmental conditions from reanalysis data or coupled Earth System Models (ESMs), simplifying the projection of TC-induced rainfall and wind speed under future climate using `pyTCR`.
 Finally, `pyTCR` can be coupled with hydrological and wind models to assess risks associated with independent and compound events (e.g., storm surges and freshwater flooding).